chimericdream/node-toodledo/CONTRIBUTING.md

 ## Making Changes

 * Create a branch from the `master` branch.
 If your branch contains a fix for a specific issue, it should follow the `issues/{number}` convention.
 Feature branches should be named `feature/{your-feature-name}`.
 * Commit messages should be clear, and preferably be prefixed with the branch name (e.g. "[issues/123] your message here").
+(Save [this GitHub gist](https://gist.github.com/chimericdream/058548e6a59c2040f52df261e4c502a0) as `.git/hooks/prepare-commit-msg` in your repository to do this automatically.)
 * Run the ESLint script on your changes to ensure consistent code style.

 ## Submitting the Pull Request